Nuey2310/Superhero-QuizGame/readme.md

 - If you are unsure about anything, please contact Raghav, Aref (TA) or the rest of the team.
 - Make sure that your queries are sent to Raghav at least 2 business days before the assignment is due, so as to avoid any delays in responses.

+## Game Information

+### Game Name: Superhero Trivia Quiz

+### Game Summary

+- Superhero Trivia Quiz is an interactive quiz game that lets the user make the choice to play quizzes on any one of three popular culture franchises.

 ## Citations and notes
 1. Include full citations (author name, URL and date accessed) for each citation you include.
 2. If you have used any images or content that you have created yourself, include a comment in the references AND in the part of the code in which you use the content to indicate that the content was created by yourself.